maelfabien/maelfabien.github.io/_posts/2019-1-12-ColabTPU.md

 If you'd like to know more on TPUs, check <span style="color:blue">[Google's blog](https://cloud.google.com/blog/products/gcp/an-in-depth-look-at-googles-first-tensor-processing-unit-tpu)</span> .

-# How do TPU work ?
+# How do TPU work?

 ## Quantization in neural networks

 TPU use a technique called *quantization* to reduce execution time.
 Quantization is an optimization technique that uses an 8-bit integer to approximate an arbitrary value between a pre-set minimum and maximum value.
-Therefore, instead of using 16-bit or even 32-bit floating point operations, quantization dramatically reduce the computational requirements by maintaining quite similar precision of floating point calculations.
+Therefore, instead of using 16-bit or even 32-bit floating point operations, quantization dramatically reduces the computational requirements by maintaining quite similar precision of floating-point calculations.

 The process of quantization is illustrated as follows on Google's blog :